 The GHS requirements do not impact on the label content approved by the APVMA, however, statements to meet GHS requirements may need to be added to the market label of a product.

-More information and guidance on the implementation of the model Work Health and Safety Act 2011, the model Work Health and Safety Regulations 2011 and the Globally Harmonized System of Classification and Labelling is available from:
+More information and guidance on the implementation of the model Work Health and Safety Act 2011, the model Work Health and Safety Regulations 2011 and the GHS is available from:

-- State and territory work health and safety authority in your state or territory.
+- the state and territory work health and safety authority in your state or territory.